-At times part of diagnosing and treating an illness means that children need a procedure.
-Some procedures are very simple, quick and have no pain associated with them.
-Others require children to stay still for a long period.
-Some can be uncomfortable and may cause pain and distress.
+Procedures are often used to help diagnose and treat an illness.
+Some procedures are very simple, quick and not painful.
+Others can take a long time, can be uncomfortable and may cause pain and distress.

 Staff will always try to reduce the uncomfortable, painful or stressful part of procedures as much as possible.

 If your doctor has asked your child to fast (not eat or drink) for a certain period before coming in to the procedure, you must follow this instruction.
 Fasting reduces the chance of your child choking during sedation.
-If you are not sure about the fasting instructions please contact the doctor who is performing the procedure or the ward/unit where the procedure is going to occur.
+If you are not sure about the fasting instructions, please contact the doctor who is performing the procedure or the ward/unit where the procedure will be done.

-Once your child has been given the medicines, he/she should be kept on your lap or in a bed or cot.
+Once your child has been given the medicines, they should be kept on your lap or in a bed or cot.
 If they are in a bed or cot and you are not sitting right beside them, the sides should be in the up position.
-If your child is very sleepy, he/she should be put in the cot or bed lying flat or on the side.
+If your child is very sleepy, they should be put in the cot or bed, lying flat or on their side.

 Your child will need to be observed until the medicine takes effect, throughout the procedure, and until the effect of the medication wears off.
 Your child may be a little uncoordinated or clumsy so please ask for help if you are worried.
 Depending on the medicines, your child may need to be monitored from the time they are sleepy until they are fully awake.
 This usually is done by placing an ‘oximeter’ probe on their finger (a machine with a little peg or clip that shines a light at the finger).
 This machine will show their blood oxygen level and heart rate.
-Staff will also frequently check for any pain or distress and will help you to manage this.
+Staff will also check for any pain or distress.

-Your child will be checked by a nurse and allowed to go home once he/she is fully awake and back to normal as long as an adult is able to provide care for the rest of the day.
+Your child will be checked by a nurse and allowed to go home once they are fully awake and back to normal, as long as an adult is able to provide care for the rest of the day.
 You will be given discharge instructions before you leave so that you know what to do.

 Children often want to go back to sleep after sedation so it is best for them to be lying down in a pram or bed.
 If your child is taken home by car, it would be best to have someone in the back to make sure that your child does not slump in the car child restraint.
 Your child’s head should be upright and supported during the trip.